Student Loan Refinancing Options

 Image

-When student loan borrowers are looking to refinance student loans, they typically come across two options: a fixed rate student loan and a variable rate student loan.
-Variable rate student loans are the most common when refinancing or consolidating your loans, but fixed rate loans are available.
+When student loan borrowers are looking to refinance student loans, they typically come across two options: a fixed-rate student loan and a variable-rate student loan.

-Let’s break down what the differences are between variable rate student loans and fixed rate student loans, and when each makes sense for a borrower.
+Let’s break down what the differences are between variable-rate student loans and fixed-rate student loans, and when each might make sense for a borrower.

-A fixed rate student loan is one that maintains the same interest rate on the loan for the entire life of the loan.
-Every lender is different, but based on excellent credit, the typical fixed rate student loan with no cosigner will charge an interest rate at 7%.
+A fixed-rate student loan is one that maintains the same interest rate on the loan for the entire life of the loan.

-For our example, we are going to assume a 10-year repayment plan at 7% interest on a $40,000 student loan.
+For example, we are going to assume a 10-year repayment plan at 7% interest on a $40,000 student loan.
 We’re also going to assume that the loan has no fees beyond the interest rate.
-Some loans do charge origination fees, so make sure you do your due diligence.
+Occasionally loans charge origination fees, so make sure you do your due diligence.

 Original Loan Balance $40,000